begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 ## ALPHA

-The ALPHA function will check that the expression consists entirely of alphabetic characters.
+The ALPHA function is used to check if the expression consists entirely of alphabetic characters.

 ### COMMAND SYNTAX

-ALPHA (expression)
+    ALPHA(expression)

 ### SYNTAX ELEMENTS

-The expression can return a result of any type.
-The ALPHA function will then return TRUE (1) if the expression consists entirely of alphabetic characters else returns false (0) if any character in expression is non alphabetic.
+Returns 1 if the expression consists entirely of alphabetic characters, else returns 0.

 ### INTERNATIONAL MODE